git4keerthip/KnowledgeBank/RandomNotes.md

 - Producer Consumer Problem
 -  java.lang.OutOfMemoryError: Java heap space  and   java.lang.OutOfMemoryError: GC Overhead limit exceeded
 -  Singelton - only one isntance of class should exists.

-  To be safe from reflection check if instance is not null and return same insstance if so.
+  To be safe from reflection check if instance is not null and return same instance if so.
   ````
   class Singleton{
    private Singleton(){}